-Top 5 Reasons Fortnite's Battle Royale Is a Better Experience than PUBG
+Top 5 Reasons Fortnite Is a Better Battle Royale than PUBG

 We've seen it before in MOBAs, team shooters, 4X entries, and yearly FPS giants: when two behemoths of a genre go to war for supremacy, one invariably comes out on top.
-Right now, we've got the established PUBG in an ugly battle against up-and-coming contender Fortnite for the title of Battle Royale king!
+Fortnite vs. PUBG -- who will come out with the title of Battle Royale King!

 Most galling of all, Fortnite wasn't even originally supposed to be a BR game, instead starting as a PvE online experience that had a Battle Royale addition tacked on during Early Access development, almost as an afterthought!